zygm0nt/hugo-blog-incarnation/content/post/2024-06-16-why-google-takeout-is-sooo-bad.markdown

 So, for know I still do the backups.
 I accept the issues with Google Takeout.
 It's just better to have majority of my data, then to not have any of that.

 ## Do you have any recommendations on better backup solutions for Google Photos?
 Leave your thoughts in the comments!

+*Edited:*
+- *2024-06-17 - correct reference to GDPR and Google Takeout*
+    - comment from `BXlnt2EachOther`: *I don't think this can be correct.
+Takeout was released June 28, 2011.
+GDPR was passed April 14, 2016 and went into effect two years later.*
+    - comment from `jchw`: *Well, that's just simply false.
+Google Takeout was in development and released much earlier than GDPR was published.
+It was an internal project of a weird Google team known publicly as the "Google Data Liberation Front".
+I wasn't actually at Google during any of this, but I recall Google Takeout from ages ago, and it's hard to forget, in part because it seemed so novel for the time, and also the name "Data Liberation Front" stuck out as being surprisingly bold.*